BSDCan

 The Bacula Tutorial jail server

 One of the challenges of providing hands-on demonstrations is giving everyone their own sandbox to play in.
 I don’t want people to spend time on installing software.
 I want people to learn about the software in question, specifically Bacula.
-With this in mind, I’ve been building up a solution based on FreeBSD 9.1, ZFS, and
+With this in mind, I’ve been building up a solution based on FreeBSD 9.1, ZFS, and jails.
+My solution is pretty nifty, but I don’t think it’s anything special.
+The key is simplicity.
+The

 The Bacula Tutorial jail server Read More »